 One very strong theme of the film is memory, especially emphasized in the opening and closing scenes: memorizing a language, and the role of language in memory, especially since so much evidence has been destroyed before the end of the war.
 Can you tell us about that?

-Memory is one of the strongest themes in the film, and also inventiveness.
-I think human inventiveness and what the strong human spirit can do to survive is truly amazing.
+Memory is one of the strongest themes in the film, as also inventiveness.
+I think human inventiveness and what the strong human spirit can do to survive are truly amazing.
 I think you can actually feel it in the script.
 And the incredible outcome of this story is that the way Gilles transforms prisoners’ names into foreign language words is immortalizing them.
-During the war there were all those people who have vanished completely and remained unknown because all the archives and all the registers of the camp were burnt by the Nazis.
+During the war, there were all those people who have vanished completely and remained unknown because all the archives and all the registers of the camp were burnt by the Nazis.